Vhaos/vhaos.dev/content/posts/handy-shell-aliases-and-functions.md

 ```
 ---
 ### Clone a git repo and cd into it in one command
-Changing into the directory of a git repository you've just cloned is a frequent occurence.
+Changing into the directory of a git repository you've just cloned is a frequent occurrence.
 This helps save some keyboard clicks.
 ```bash
 gclone() {
   git clone "$1" && cd "$(basename "$1" .git)"